Football clubs

 1912 - 1925

-Bopeep United competed for the Hillier Cup and Elca-Hillier Shield in 1912-13; home games were mostly played at Bopeep, whilst a pitch in Hollington was also brieflt used.
-The club reformed ahead of the 1923-24 season and spent two seasons playing in Division One of the Hastings League.
+Bopeep United competed for the Hillier Cup and Elca-Hillier Shield in the 1912–13 season, with home games mostly played at Bopeep, although a pitch in Hollington was briefly used.
+The club reformed ahead of the 1923–24 season and spent two years in Division One of the Hastings League.

 Boys Brigade